 #13: OLIVE KITTERIDGE by Elizabeth Strout (read in June)

 Reading over this list, it is clear the way to my heart is a headstrong, kind of weird female main character, which is exactly what Olive Kitteridge was.
 Not exactly likable, but not exactly unsympathetic either.
-Still, kind of an asshole.
-I love when writers give the women in their stories full permission to be an asshole.
+Still, kind of a jerk.
+I love when writers give the women in their stories full permission to be a jerk.

 #14: MODERN ROMANCE by Aziz Ansari (read in September)